 After coming back to Cleveland, Anita taught High School Band and Orchestra for five years, and then became the Divisional Music Director for The Salvation Army in Northeast Ohio.
 Other responsibilities included Private Trumpet Instructor at the Cleveland Music School Settlement, Bandmaster of the Northeast Ohio Youth Band, which traveled throughout the USA, and playing in the Cleveland Women’s Symphony.

 Anita has been an instructor, for over 40 years, at the famous advanced Star Lake Musicamp, where she has conducted bands, taught the conducting class, and the Leadership Training Course.
-This past summer (2019), Anita was inducted into the prestigious Star Lake Musicamp Hall Of Fame.
+In 2019, Anita was inducted into the prestigious Star Lake Musicamp Hall Of Fame.

 One of the highlights in Cleveland was leading The Salvation Army Band in the parade, and playing in the street corner sextet around the fire, in the classic movie, “A Christmas Story”.
 All the Christmas music you hear in the background is actually us playing!
 We were frozen!

-Anita returned to Cincinnati to become the Divisional Music Director for the Southwest Ohio and Northeast Kentucky Division of The Salvation Army.
+Anita returned in 1987 to Cincinnati to become the Divisional Music Director for the Southwest Ohio and Northeast Kentucky Division of The Salvation Army.

 During this time she completed her Masters of Music in Instrumental Wind Conducting, studying with Eugene Migliaro Corporon, at the Cincinnati College Conservatory of Music.